ahmadkurdo/Type-safe-LINQ-in-memory/README.md

 - `OrderBy`;
 - `GroupBy`.

-Your project will generate _a chain of executable functions_, in the lazy style.
+The project will generate _a chain of executable functions_, in the lazy style.

 ## Code examples
 An example of code could be the following\: